joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/05/04/world/europe/romania-election-george-simion.html

 **Kirill Kaprizov discusses potential contract extension with Wild: 'It should be all good’**\
-`Kaprizov said Sunday he feels good about the future here: “Everyone wants to win.
-Me too.
+`Kaprizov said Sunday he feels good about the future in Minnesota: “Everyone wants to win.
+Me, too.
 I like everything here.”`\
 https://nytimes.com/athletic/6332889/2025/05/04/kirill-kaprizov-wild-contract-extension-nhl/

 **A New Trend in Global Elections: The Anti-Trump Bump**\